-The need for semiconductor pressure transducers that can be used in applications requiring operation in harsh environments that are corrosive, oxidizing, experiencing high vibration, and involving high temperatures continues to increase.
+The need for semiconductor pressure transducers that can operate at extremely high temperatures, in harsh environments that are corrosive, oxidizing, experiencing high vibration, is constantly on the rise across many industries.

-This paper reports on the latest developments of Silicon-On-Insulator (SOI) piezoresistive pressure sensors for extreme environments.
-Challenges which can arise from use of these sensors in ultra harsh environments are reviewed and the design of the latest "leadless", miniature, dynamic pressure transducers capable of operating reliably under extreme environmental conditions [1) temperatures in excess of 600°C and 2) accelerations greater than 200g - is described in detail.
-The performance of such "leadless" pressure transducers is presented and indicates that ruggedized, high frequency, miniature, vibration insensitive piezoresistive transducers with improved performance characteristics are now feasible for use in extremely harsh, high temperature environments.
+This paper addresses the industry drive and discusses the latest developments of Silicon-On-Insulator (SOI) piezoresistive pressure sensors for extreme environments.
+The Design of the latest leadless miniature dynamic pressure transducer capable of operating reliably under extreme environmental conditions: 1) at temperatures in excess of 600°C (1100°F), 2) under accelerations/vibrations greater than 200g, and 3) in corrosive/oxidizing environments is described in detail.
+The performance of such leadless pressure transducers is presented and indicates that ruggedized, high frequency, acceleration compensated miniature. transducers with improved piezoresistive performance characteristics are now feasible for use in extremely harsh, high temperature environments.
+The Building Block approach used in construction of these transducers enables enormous flexibility in the design, thus enabling these sensors to be used across a wide range of industry applications.